Dedication. Transparency. Results.

 The benefit, however, comes from your current/former employer’s reduced group rate for health care insurance, which can be much cheaper than purchasing a new plan with equivalent benefits as an individual.
 If you enjoyed your healthcare coverage, you can continue to receive benefits at a significantly reduced rate while on COBRA.

-How Long Does My Employer Have to Notify Me of my COBRA Rights?
+How Long Does Employer Have to Send COBRA Notice?

 The employer has 14 days to provide notification of COBRA rights to the employee and all dependents on their plan under all circumstances.
 This applies when the employer is responsible for a qualifying event, such as termination.